Reed-Carter/georgian-vacation/README.md

 ## Description

-A simple website to display various vacation tour packages in the country of Georgia.
-This page was created to practice coding techniques.
+A simple website made in some of my first days of coding to display various vacation tour packages in the country of Georgia.
+This page was created to practice HTML and CSS.
 The site can be found here: https://reed-carter.github.io/georgian-vacation/

 ## Setup/Installation Requirements